-- Smoking is prohibited on all projects including cigarette, pipe, cigar and vaping. - Flammable or combustible liquids must be limited to a one-shift supply when used indoors.
-Remaining supplies must be removed from the building after the shift is complete, unless stored properly in a flammable storage cabinet. - Above ground storage tanks containing a flammable or combustible liquid must be protected with secondary containment capable of holding at least 110% of total quantity capacities and must be protected from vehicles and other equipment.
+• Smoking is prohibited on all projects including cigarette, pipe, cigar and vaping.

-- Only metal safety cans with self-closing lids and flame arrestor screens can be used to store and transport flammable or combustible liquids.
+- Flammable or combustible liquids must be limited to a one-shift supply when used indoors.
+Remaining supplies must be removed from the building after the shift is complete, unless stored properly in a flammable storage cabinet. - No more than 25 gallons of a flammable liquid is allowed to be stored outside of any flammable storage cabinet.
+The following shall also apply for indoor storage of flammable liquids: - No more than 60 gallons are allowed to be stored in an approved flammable liquid storage cabinet for Category 1, 2 and 3 flammable liquids. - Category 4 flammable liquids can be stored in an approved flammable liquid storage cabinet in quantities not to exceed 140 gallons. - All cabinets must provide containment for the maximum spill volume.
+If that is not feasible, secondary containment must be utilized. - A maximum of three cabinets may be stored in any one storage area. - The Chicago Fire Department shall be consulted prior to establishing indoor storage of flammable liquids. - Above ground storage tanks containing a flammable or combustible liquid must be protected with secondary containment capable of holding at least 110% of total quantity capacities and must be protected from vehicles and other equipment. - Only metal safety cans with self-closing lids and flame arrestor screens can be used to store and transport flammable or combustible liquids.
 Plastic containers are prohibited. - Good housekeeping must be maintained. - Temporary heating devices must be equipped with automatic shut-off devices. - "No Smoking" signs must be posted near flammable and combustible liquid and gas storage areas. - An adequate number of fire extinguishers must be readily available near flammable and combustible liquid and gas storage areas.
-The fire extinguishers must be located so its view is unobstructed. - Operations involving hot work must have a fire watch and fire extinguishers dedicated to the work - If propane is stored and used on site, it must be protected from vehicular and equipment contact using jersey walls or similar.
+The fire extinguishers must be located so its view is unobstructed. - Operations involving hot work must have a fire watch and fire extinguishers dedicated to the work. - If propane is stored and used on site, it must be protected from vehicular, and equipment contact using jersey walls or similar.
 All tanks must be adequately marked with appropriate warning signs and be visible from a distance.